Xotl/cool-github-releases/README.md

   * ### `replace_assets` <sup>since v1.1.2</sup>
     Set this value to `true` if you want to be able to replace assets that already exist in the release, otherwise they will be considered errors.

   * ### `repository` <sup>since v1.1.3</sup>
-    Set this value if you want to download/upload assets from/to another repository.
+    Set this value only if you want to upload assets to another repository.
 Must be a string representing the repository in the format _<owner>/<repository name>_ i.e. `microsoft/vscode-docs`.
+    **Note:** Don't forget to pass a github token with the right permissions when setting this input otherwise you will get an error.

 ### Outputs